Murray Bridge, South Australia: Demographics

 In the 2006 Census, 10.4% of the population were born overseas, and 4.5% were Indigenous Australians.
 The median weekly household income was A$639 per week, compared with $924 in Adelaide.
 13.3% of the population identified themselves as Lutheran, while a higher 24.7% identified with no religion.

 Economy

 Local industry

 The primary industries in the city include agriculture and manufacturing, including food manufacturing.

 Retail

 Most of Murray Bridge's retail and dining facilities are located on and in close proximity to Bridge Street.
 The majority contained within two main shopping centres, Murray Bridge Green and Murray Bridge Marketplace.

 Murray Bridge Green opened in 1976 as a Woolworths supermarket and a small number of additional stores.
-The centre was extended in 2001 and included a Target Country.
-A new addition to the original shopping complex was completed in 2015, which included a second (and larger) Coles, and a new Target replacing Target Country, which the site made way for a Cheap as Chips discount store.
+The centre was extended in 2001.
+A new addition to the original shopping complex was completed in 2015.
 After 42 years of trading, the Woolworths store closed in May 2018.

 A Drakes Supermarket opened in mid-2019 at the former Woolworths supermarket site of Murray Bridge Green shopping centre.
 Drake's is the seventh supermarket currently operating in Murray Bridge.

-Murray Bridge Marketplace was opened in November 2011 and contains the city's second Woolworths supermarket (now only Woolworths after the original store closed), a Big W department store, Priceline, Best & Less, Reject Shop, 45 specialty stores, a food court and the public library with undercover parking for over 900 cars.
-There was a previous Woolworths store that was located in Bridge Street on the corner of Sixth Street opposite the then Town Hall and Court House.
-This store opened in either late 1969 or 1970 and was later replaced by the 1976 store at the Murray Bridge Green located on Swamport Road and Standen Street.

-Discount supermarket Aldi opened further west from the Murray Bridge CBD, on the corner of Adelaide Road and Thomas Street in late 2018.

-Supermarkets in Murray Bridge include a Coles at Murray Bridge Green (the Mannum Rd supermarket closed in 2019), Woolworths at Murray Bridge Marketplace, Josh's IGA Westside on Adelaide Road and IGA Swanport, on Swanport Road.
-The original Woolworths supermarket at Murray Bridge Green was open from 1976 and closed in 2018.
+Murray Bridge Marketplace was opened in November 2011.

 Target closed in early 2021 and was replaced by K Hub.